ETIM-PAUL/AirClaim/README.md

 - Flight price
 - Proof of flight status from the FDC

 The premium calculation follows a straightforward formula: 10% of the flight price multiplied by the number of passengers, plus a base insurance fee.
-This transparent pricing model ensures users understand exactly what they're paying for.
+This transparent pricing model ensures users understand exactly the insurance system works.

 When a flight is insured, the system creates an `InsuredFlight` struct containing all relevant flight details, including departure and arrival airports, flight date, and initial status.
 Each insured flight receives a unique ID for tracking purposes.